 Institutional Benefits

 Publication in refereed articles is one of the most important means for an individual, department, university, or medical institution to achieve international recognition.
-In such cases, the author’s region and country may also receive an advantage from published work if it is on some major topic in particular.
+In such cases, the author’s region and country may also receive an advantage from published work if it is on a particular major topic.
 Numerous educational organizations and government bodies use publications as a measure of academic productivity.
 You should know that published work contributes to an organization’s educational prestige and reputation and impacts the budget allocation for individual academic cost centers and departments.

 Practical Benefits